one-aalam/Sorbet/README.md

 - Auto CSS, JS injection as you develop
 - Hassle-free 3rd-party library inclusion
 - Template with partials
 - Archiving and remote syncing

-### @TODO
-- Pass data in templates
-- Support for Jade, HAML, Handlebars
-- Cache busting for production builds
-- Command line arguments to change behavior
-- SVG min and embedding support
-- Test integration
-- Better user configuration
-- Better gulp presets

 ### Usage
 It's assumed you have `npm` installed and the `gulp-cli`.